 Advanced level: Score of 109 overall 24/30 in reading and writing and 20/30 in speaking and listening

-Supporting Material: Candidates are required to submit their completed scholarship application forms with the following documentation:
+Supporting Material: Candidates are required to submit their completed application forms with the following documentation:

 -Two reference letters.
 (Preferably one professional and one academic reference).
 Reference letters must be on letter-headed paper with a signature and must be signed across the seal of the envelope to ensure confidentiality (if sent by post).
 If sent by e-mail the referee can send the signed letter directly to Paloma Garcia Paredes at p.garciaparedes-at-ucl.ac.uk

--A copy of the UCL unconditional offer letter for the relevant academic year that the scholarship is intended for.
+-A copy of the UCL unconditional offer letter for the relevant academic year that The grant is intended for.